Can AI tools really write product documentation?

 One of the challenges with using AI tools for documentation and content creation is the reliance on input from unknown or untrustworthy sources that can often be broad, unspecific, or irrelevant to your team's needs.

-Collato, an AI assistant designed specifically for product teams, works exclusively with your team's information.
+Collato, an AI assistant designed specifically for product teams, works exclusively with your notes.
 Use it to find, summarize, or generate content based on your team’s knowledge.

 Tl;dr